 Who Is Liable for Your Construction Accident in Pennsylvania?

-Determining who is liable for your accident can be complicated because of the number of people involved in any one construction project.
+Determining who is liable for your accident can be complicated because of the number of people involved in any one project.
 Our Philadelphia construction accident lawyers will investigate your case to determine who the negligent party is.
 Here are some individuals who may be held accountable, depending on the circumstances of your work injury:

 - Design Professionals.
-If the drawn-up plans are defective in any way, the architects or engineers on the construction site may be to blame for your accident.
+If the drawn-up plans are defective in any way, the architects or engineers on the site may be to blame for your accident.

 - General Contractors.
-The general contractor has a legal obligation to ensure the construction site is safe, and they have a duty to notify employees of possible hazards.
+The general contractor has a legal obligation to ensure the site is safe, and they have a duty to notify employees of possible hazards.
 They also have the responsibility of hiring competent employees who will follow the required health and safety regulations.

 - Sub-contractors.
 Subcontractors are also responsible for ensuring all OSHA regulations and laws are abided by on the job site.